Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 Functional ATS Resume Templates

 Functional resumes are ideal for candidates who have no previous work experience.
-Instead, this format puts a focus on the valuable skills you can bring to the job.
+Instead, this format focuses on the valuable skills you can bring to the job.
 If this sounds like you, check out the following templates.

 Combination ATS Resume Templates

-For a balance of work history and skills, the combination format is the way to go.
-This template is great for junior- to mid-level job seekers who have notable skills or accomplishments.
+The combination format is the way to go for a balance of work history and skills.
+This template is great for junior to mid-level job seekers with notable skills or accomplishments.
 Candidates who are changing careers can benefit from this format as well.

 How to Make an ATS-Friendly Resume?

-You can create an ATS-friendly resume yourself if you follow specific design criteria and choose the right keywords.
+You can create an ATS-friendly resume by following specific design criteria and choosing the right keywords.
 The ultimate goal is to create a simple and efficiently organized resume that will be read easily by both an ATS and a recruiter.

 Follow these steps to write your own ATS-friendly resume: